-As the name suggests, CBD isolate is a pure isolated form of cannabidiol - a primary, non-psychoactive cannabinoid found in the cannabis plant.
-As a standalone product, isolate is found as a white powder or slab form.
-This substance is pure and concentrated, free of all other cannabis plant materials including the high-inducing cannabinoid THC.
+As the name suggests, CBD isolate is a pure isolated form of cannabidiol - a primary, non-psychoactive cannabinoid found in cannabis.
+CBD is isolated from hemp into a white crystalline powder or slab which can be used as a standalone product in a variety of ways or as an ingredient.
+This substance is designed to be pure and concentrated, free of all other cannabis plant materials including the high-inducing cannabinoid THC.

-The process to make CBD isolate begins with one of the many available extraction methods.
-Hemp plant material is processed resulting in a thick oily substance.
+The process to make isolate begins with hemp plant material which undergoes extraction resulting in a thick oily substance.
 This extract is known as full-spectrum because it contains a whole-plant chemical profile that mirrors that of the original plant source.
 The compounds found in this in this oil include cannabinoids, terpenes, flavonoids, chlorophyll, fatty acids and more.

 To isolate the cannabidiol, further processing of this whole-plant extract is performed.
 Filtering removes the excess plant compounds, while heating transforms the naturally occurring, raw CBDA into the activated CBD.
 The result is a crystalline substance containing up to 99% pure CBD.

-At this point, the isolate should be screened at a lab, testing for potency and purity.
+After the isolate is created, it should be screened at a lab, testing for potency and purity.
 High-quality companies will provide these lab reports to the end consumer to verify the purity and concentration of the final product.
+For more information on how to identify isolate-based products by lab reports, see our guide.

-An isolate provides an easy to measure and versatile means of ingesting cannabidiol.
-The growing popularity and awareness around the benefits of the compound make an isolate a clear and direct way to receive the specific benefits that CBD offers.
+Isolate provides an easy to measure and versatile means of ingesting cannabidiol.
+The growing popularity and awareness around the benefits of the compound make an isolate an attractive way to receive the many benefits that CBD offers.

-While the stripped-down nature of an isolate is appealing, it actually misses the boat on some of the potential benefits that cannabis has to offer.
+While the stripped-down nature of an isolate is appealing, it actually misses the boat on the potential benefits that hemp extracts have to offer.
 Often marked as '99% pure' or 'concentrated' what is rarely mentioned about a CBD isolate is that removing all cannabis compound except the one sacrifices much of the potential therapeutic benefits that a whole plant approach offers.

-For example, the cannabinoids and terpenes found in a full-spectrum extract have been researched individually to provide many unique benefits.
+For example, the cannabinoids and terpenes found in a full or broad-spectrum extract have been researched individually to provide many unique benefits.
 These same compounds are also known to offer synergistic benefits when consumed together, something known in the cannabis industry as the entourage effect.
 Isolates are missing these added and synergistic benefits.

 Though the comparison to other CBD products is important to understand, it's also worth clarifying that consuming the isolated CBD molecule does offer many benefits alone.
 Isolates are a low-cost, THC-free way to consume CBD and enjoy the benefits of the specific compound, despite the fact it might not be the most beneficial form of CBD product to seek.